-If you or your kids really enjoy a challenge, check out this mud run obstacle course from the blog Our Little Backyard Farm.
+If you or your kids really enjoy a challenge, check out this mud run outdoor obstacle course from the blog Our Little Backyard Farm.
 This family built an awesome mud run for a birthday party.
-It took a lot of man-hours, but cost only about $60 to complete.
+It took a lot of time to build it, but cost only about $60 to complete.
 Climb over hay bales, army-crawl through tunnels and, best of all, get muddy!

 This amazing post from the blog What Moms Love features 87 indoor activities to get the wiggles out.
 Create your own obstacle course by combining a few of these activities.
 Try making a hopscotch outline on the floor in tape, do the penguin waddle by walking while holding a blown-up balloon between your knees and end with a crib mattress slide.
-Or change it up and use what you have — there are so many to choose from!
+Or change it up and use what you have — there are so many obstacle course ideas to choose from.

-Editor’s note: This article was originally published in April 2020, and updated in February 2021.
+Editor’s note: This article was originally published several years ago and was updated most recently in 2023.